pavja2/quic-go/README.md

+#Fork Note
+Note: This is a fork of quic-go from the original lucas-clemente/quic-go repo on github.

+The principle difference in this fork is that it is possible to set some of the constant parameters of the QUIC implementation from within the QPEP proxy program.

-# A FORKED QUIC implementation in pure Go
+# A QUIC implementation in pure Go

 <img src="docs/quic.png" width=303 height=124>